 Why I Quit My Engineering Career

-If you haven’t heard, March 29th, 2018 marks the day I officially quit my engineering career.
-Coincidentally, March 30th is the big release of the first article from my new series titled A String of Unfavorable Roles.
-If you haven’t already jumped away from this article, here’s the official list of articles (pending completion):
+If you haven’t heard, March 29th, 2018 marked the day I officially quit my engineering career.
+Coincidentally, March 30th was the big release of the first article from my new series titled A String of Unfavorable Roles.
+Why not check the series out?

 - The Proactive Preface